 I also hang a laminated page on the wall showing this week's words.
 The poster stays on the wall all year.
 That way, when we come across one of our vocabulary words, we can add a tally mark.
 Later we can see which of our vocabulary words are used most often.
 It's a lot of fun to be reading aloud and hear a chorus of little, "dings" as mental light bulbs are lit.
 The kids remember the words better than I do!

 It can be a lot of work to teach this way, but it's been so useful for my kiddos.
 When a student brings me their silent reading book to show me one of our vocabulary words from 3 months ago that she recognized in her reading, it just makes my day.
 And when they use one of our words in their writing, I feel like I might be doing okay at this teaching thing after all!

 Phew!
 That's a lot to take in!
 Let me break this down a bit.

 Vocabulary Words (for posting on the board during discussions)

-Word Cards that coordinate with a picture book
+Word cards that coordinate with the picture book